Daguhh/naivecalendar/docs/themes.rst

 Themes
 ======

-Some themes are avaible for example,
-As rofi window size can change along themes, you will sometime have to adjust avaible user parameters in naivecalendar.py (week day name length in header for example)

-Themes files are `.rasi <https://github.com/davatorium/rofi/blob/next/doc/rofi-theme.5.markdown>`_ files and reside in *naivecalendar/themes/* folder.
+Those are official/example themes

-To apply theme :
+To apply a theme :

+- go to menu > swith theme
 - set command line optioh **-t** or **--theme** with file name (without extention) as argument.
-- overwrite default.rasi file

 Inspirations: